timothypratley/power-turtle/resources/public/conj2017-slides.md

 ???

-Clojure By Another Name, or CBAN for short.
+Clojure By Another Name,
+* cban for short.

-* lein-cban creates translation wrappers
+* plugin creates translation wrappers
-  - you can use it translate libraries of code
-* cban currently has translations of clojure.core to Spanish, Korean, Thamil, and Indonesian
+* cban currently has several translations of clojure.core
-* Clojure and ClojureScript

 ---